 The isolation can also hurt team building and relationships with colleagues.
 If you have minimal contact with your supervisor or co-workers, it’s easy to feel like you’re not part of a team.

 To work from home successfully, you have to know when to shut it off.
 It’s easy to work more than is expected when the lines between home and work are blurred.
-A Chubb survey of remote workers found that 42% of men and 32% of women were working at least two extra hours a week.
+A Chubb survey of remote workers found that 42 percent of men and 32 percent of women were working at least two extra hours a week.
 As a result, even though workers are technically spending more time at home, they often feel more pressure to prove their productivity and may actually be taking less time for family and self-care.
 [Read related article: Working From Home Increases Productivity]

 There are downsides of remote work for both employers and employees, including challenges with collaboration, communication, work-life balance and trust.